 You may choose vinyl as a leather alternative.
 The fabric provides easy care and may even prove suitable for dining rooms and busy living rooms.
 High-quality vinyl may last for long periods of time, even with heavy use.

 Wool is a heavy, durable fabric.
-With wool upholstery, you must take care not to inadvertently bind the fibres together in a process called felting.
+With wool upholstery, you must take care not to inadvertently bind the fibers together in a process called felting.
 Wool blends present an easier care option as they can withstand spot cleaning.
 You should have a professional perform any cleaning on wool and any extensive cleaning on wool blends.

 Manufacturers originally created acetate as a silk alternative.
 However, it only presents mild resistance to sunlight-related fading, wrinkling, wear and tear, and soiling.
 Acetate requires professional cleaning.